the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/dps/guide.md

 Nightmare:

 - On entry to site sit still on beacon (S1), once mara is dead/bastion ends you can jump forward toward anchor point (S2), align slightly left and add about 15km elevation.
-You are aiming to land between the 2nd and 3rd wave spawns for Conflagration optimal range.
+You are aiming to land between the 2nd and 3rd wave spawns for Conflag optimal range.
 Due to the long cooldown time of MJD for nightmares we recommend Nightmares to stay on the (S2) anchor to shoot CQC targets (the number tags) and not follow Paladins to the final (S3) anchor, should the next site be a TCRC or contest it is much more valuable to have your MJD off cooldown so you can make a jump if necessary.

 Logistics: